 Introducing: The Dexter Gordon Society (TDGS)

 The Dexter Gordon Society, Inc. (TDGS) is a New York-based nonprofit corporation with pre-tax-exemption status founded in 2013.
 The organization exists to commemorate the life's work and artistic legacy of late American tenor saxophonist, composer, band leader and Academy Award nominated actor, Dexter Keith Gordon (1923-1990).
-The launch of The Dexter Gordon Society coincides with the 90th Anniversary of Dexter Gordon's birth (Dex@90) celebrated on February, 2013 and followed by a year-long series of global events.
+The launch of The Dexter Gordon Society began with the 90th Anniversary of Dexter Gordon's birth (Dex@90) which was celebrated on February 27th, 2013.
+This was followed by a year-long series of global events including public talks, tribute concerts, panels, film screenings and more.
+The success of this year-long celebration lead us to repeat the project in 2014 with a similar project entitled, Dex@91.

 The Dexter Gordon Society relies on public support to cover operating costs as well as ongoing expenses associated with our research projects and other programs.
 The most ideal forms of contribution are either cash or sponsorship.
-These funds help us cover the administrative expenses associated within maintaining Dexter Gordon's cultural and artistic legacy.
+These funds help us cover the administrative expenses associated with maintaining Dexter Gordon's legacy.

 Other ways to get involved: